danteWei/CMPT-827/Assignment 3/README.md

 CMPT 827 Assignment 3 Documentation
 ====
 **Note: this README file is written in the format of markdown file, to receive the best reading experience, please view it in a markdown viewer or on my [GitHub] (https://github.com/danteWei/CMPT-827/tree/master/Assignment%203).**

+<span style="color:red">**All files in this repository can be downloaded/used/cloned ONLY with the owner's permission.**</span>

 This program implements a Quasigroup Completion Problem (QCP) instance to CNF converter.
 It reads in a QCP instance file and output a CNF formula file that represents the instance.